 Modern procedures and methods of teaching children and pupils of junior and senior high school levels in both private and class instruction.
 Problems involved in the teaching of adults are considered.
 The second semester will emphasize student teaching.

 MUS 427 - Organ Pedagogy (2 hrs.)

-Credits, 2 sem. hrs.
-Prerequisite(s): Junior or senior standing.
 A study of the basic techniques and materials used in the teaching of organ.

 MUS 431 - Applied Performance Voice (1 hr.)

 MUS 432 - Applied Performance Voice (2 hrs.)